 Lipoprotein lipase (LPL) is active in the blood where it hydrolyzes triglycerides from packaged lipoproteins.
 Over thirty years ago, the existence of a condensed and inactive LPL oligomer was proposed.
 We identified a helical LPL oligomer, and solved its structure to 3.8-Å resolution using cryoEM.
 We found that helix formation is concentration-dependent, and that helices are composed of inactive dihedral LPL dimers.
-Super-resolution fluorescent microscopy of endogenous LPL revealed showed that the helices were present in vesicles.
-We have found that these helices are present in vesicles by cryo-electron tomography, are 11 nM across, and match a new cryoEM structure of a second helical form.
+Superresolution fluorescent microscopy of endogenous LPL revealed showed that the helices were present in vesicles.
+Our findings suggest that LPL is condensed into its inactive helical form for storage in intracellular vesicles.